season-lab/fuzzolic/docs/install.md

 ============================= 14 passed in 15.98s ==============================
 ```
-The number of executed tests may differ.
+The number of executed tests and the running time may differ.